componentjs/builder2.js/README.md

 - Handles newer features like globs
 - Fixes a lot of issues with the previous builder

+You might also be interested in the [watcher](https://github.com/component/watcher.js).

 **Note:** Currently uses generators, so use node 0.11.4+ and the `--harmony-generators` flag.

 ## Example

 ```js
 var Builder = require('component-builder2');
 var Resolver = require('component-resolver');